Get the FREE one-click dictionary software for Windows

 - rush

-See also: fast, flying, Gadarene, hasty, headlong, helter-skelter, overhasty, pell-mell, precipitant, precipitate, precipitous, quick, rush, rushed
+See also: fast, flying, gadarene, hasty, headlong, helter-skelter, overhasty, pell-mell, precipitant, precipitate, precipitous, quick, rush, rushed

 Type of: act, exhort, go, locomote, move, press, travel, urge, urge on

-Antonym: unhurried
+Antonym: delay, unhurried

 Encyclopedia: Hurry, John